42Crunch/resources/GenericKubernetes.md

 # Clean up

-To delete all the artifacts you created, you can just delete the whole namespace with the command `kubectl delete namespace NAMESPACE`.
-If you used the default namespace, the command is:
+To delete all the artifacts you created, just delete the whole namespace with the command `kubectl delete namespace NAMESPACE`.
+If you used the default namespace from the etc/env file, the command is:

  ```shell
     kubectl delete namespace 42crunch
  ```